Chapter 31:

 Niels had liked her.

-His racism had been subdued by his appreciation of who Elisa was; and when she behaved in a manner that he found reprehensible, anything holding him back from being racist to her face disappeared.
+His racism had been subdued by his appreciation of who Elisa was; and when she behaved in a manner that he found reprehensible, anything holding him back from being racist towards her disappeared.

 I opened my mouth to speak, and Niels saw it.